Ellipse

 The ‘Ellipse’ is a timeless, never-ending orbit through space.
 Sometimes the planets and the moons magically align, creating distant, ancient music, which you can only hear faintly at first.
 The ‘transatlantic ellipse’ feels like the magical alignment of two continents, separate, but forever united by the Atlantic Ocean.
 Our aim, as the Belinfante Quartet, is to create musical ellipses, whereby one breath can spark a continuum of unified sounds and gestures.

-Although we didn’t record any of his works on the CD, Henry Purcell plays a central role in our programme.
-His Chaconnes were the inspiration behind the third movement of Britten’s String Quartet No. 2 and we can draw on the connection between the five ground bass lines in Shaw’s ‘’Plan and Elevation’’, which form the basic movement of each of the five pieces, and the ‘Chaconne’ as a Baroque dance.
-This in turn led to the idea of commissioning a composition based on music from The Dancing Master: essentially an instructive dance manual and collection of English dances compiled by a contemporary of Purcell called John Playford in 1651 and brilliantly arranged for us by Arthur Klaassens in 2022. ‘’neere the Church doore’’ offers a glimpse into the festive world of 17th century England, through a modern lens.
+Although we didn’t record any of his works on the CD, Henry Purcell plays a central role in our programming, and his Chaconnes feature in our live performances.
+His Chaconnes were the inspiration behind the third movement of Britten’s String Quartet No. 2 and we can draw on the connection between the five ground bass lines in Shaw’s Plan and Elevation, which form the basic movement of each of the five pieces, and the ‘Chaconne’ as a Baroque dance.
+This in turn led to the idea of commissioning a composition based on music from The Dancing Master: essentially an instructive dance manual and collection of English dances compiled by a contemporary of Purcell called John Playford in 1651 and brilliantly arranged for us by Arthur Klaassens in 2022. neere the Church doore offers a glimpse into the festive world of 17th century England, through a modern lens.
+This dancing energy is reflected in Britten’s early string quartet Three Divertimenti on our Ellipse CD.